 Do people prefer cash or non-cash incentives?
 When discussing employee incentive and rewards programs, that truly is the million-dollar question.
 Try replacing “incentives” with the word “gifts”; suddenly it becomes too obvious.
 Cash is always better, right?

-The decision for cash has been hard-wired into our brains long ago.
-It stems from the pain we felt from receiving countless gifts we really didn’t like, or otherwise had absolutely no use for, from people who were supposed to know us better.
+The decision for cash was hard-wired into our brains long ago.
+It stems from the pain we felt from receiving countless gifts we didn’t like or had absolutely no use for, from people who were supposed to know us better.

 Even though the gifts you get from your family are well-meaning, it doesn’t actually mean that those same gifts were useful, needed, or even desired by you.

 Here’s the hook though… Even what you think you want is likely not what you would really fight to get.
 You might not believe it, but if the ugly Christmas sweater were to be competed for, you might achieve a world record just to get it.

 But when it comes to job motivation and employee engagement, non-monetary incentives really are the way to go.
 Why?
 Because cash simply doesn’t work.

 Non-cash incentives and rewards motivate better says science

 Companies have long struggled with employee engagement and continue to do so.
 As a result, incentive compensation programs are now part of many companies’ cultures.
 In a study by WorldatWork, it was determined that 88% of organizations have a recognition and/or rewards program in place.

 However, monetary incentive programs are not the solution.
 Frankly, money is nice, but it’s simply not enough to motivate your workforce or boost employee morale.
 This has been accurately proven by an experiment conducted by the University of Chicago.
 The study showed that the power of non-cash incentives compared to the motivational power of its equivalent amount in cash simply pales in comparison.